delabj/USFWSpalettes/README.md

 time DL Miller created [a
 gist](https://gist.github.com/dill/1729bbc9ad4f915942045f96a6cfbf9d) to
 allow people to use those palettes as well.
-This package aims to allow users to install the functions needed to use these palettes
+This package aims to allow users to install the functions needed to use these palettes.

+## How to Get

+You can get this package using the remotes pacakge by typing

+`remotes::install_github("delabj/USFWSpalettes")`

+or with devtools

+`remotes::install_github("delabj/USFWSpalettes")`

 ## What’s Inside